 Plastic ‘surgical operation’

 She has been inclined to craft making and painting since formative years.
 It’s sudden that she hasn’t taken any formal training in these fields and affirms paintings enjoy is her sole power.
-For a person who was into craft and fabric painting, a shift to terracotta jewelry designing at some point of graduation days become truly a boon.
+For a person who was into craft and fabric painting, a shift to terracotta jewelry designing at some point of graduation days becomes truly a boon.
 “Terracotta jewelry changed into a trend those days.
 My pals commenced supporting me as soon as I commenced making them.
 They have been my preliminary customers.
 Then my teachers became clients, then their friends, and happily, they became popular,” says Aparna.

 After graduation, she changed into Guppy.
 “I observed that Ashtamudi Lake and different public places had been packed with plastic waste.
 We used to accumulate materials like feathers, fortunate red seeds, etc. For the duration of our formative years.
 Same way, I started gathering those waste bottles.
 Then I had this notion of doing something with those bottles.
 I published photos of the painted bottles on Facebook and Instagram and got an honestly exact reaction.
 Many messaged announcing that I’m doing an excellent element to society through upcycling the discarded bottles,” she says.